 Kristin L. Schoenback (she/her) is a Chicago-based director, educator, and advocate, dedicated to work that practices generosity and empathy.
 She is interested in the intersection of art and its community, looking for ways that theatre can not only inspire through entertainment, but can make real action in its community.
 She tends to gravitate toward narratives that disrupt our thoughts about class and gender structures, especially with regards to the spaces that women hold.

-Her work is ensemble driven and explores the in between and unspoken, colliding various mediums together, often through movement and music, elevating the visual metaphors of the story.
+Her work is ensemble driven and explores the spaces in between and unspoken.
+Through the collision of various mediums, often exploring through movement and physical feats, her work elevates the visual metaphor of the story.
+She gravitates towards adaptations and new work that plays with language and structure, challenging how we interpret stories.
 Kristin is invested in amplifying voices that have been pushed to the sidelines such as women, people of color, the LGBTQ+ community, and the working-class.
 She is learning what is is to take up space in an otherwise patriarchal world, all while pursuing generosity, empathy, and justice.